 Flash Face SS20

 The Flash Face technology was introduced with the Callaway Epic Flash and has been developed further for the Mavrik.
-The process involved Callaway’s supercomputers cycling through thousands of face iterations, while the AI intuitively learned which exact design would work best to create the best golf clubs.
+The process involved Callaway’s supercomputers cycling through thousands of face iterations while the AI intuitively learned which exact design would work best to create the best golf clubs.

-The first iteration of the Flash Face produced some pretty astounding results; it was always going to be difficult to significantly exceed the ball speeds of the Callaway Epic Flash.
-There’s no doubt that the Mavrik’s club face is highly advanced, capable of great speeds and generous forgiveness – however, the vast majority of swing data suggests that there has been no increase in performance from the Epic Flash to the Mavrik.
+The first iteration of the Flash Face produced some pretty astounding results; it was always going to be difficult to exceed the Callaway Epic Flash’s ball speeds significantly.
+There’s no doubt that the Mavrik’s club face is highly advanced, capable of great speeds, and generous in forgiveness.
+However, the vast majority of swing data suggests that there has been no increase in performance from the Epic Flash to the Mavrik.

 Jailbreak & T2C Triaxial Carbon

-Supercomputers aside, there are other elements of this club face that add to its power.
-The Jailbreak system, consisting of two internal bars connecting the sole to the crown, has been in use since the Great Big Bertha Epic River, and has proven itself to be a valued addition to every Callaway driver thereafter.
-By placing more impact load on the face, Jailbreak helps to give the face a very satisfying feel as it strikes.
+Supercomputers aside, other elements of this club face add to its power.
+The Jailbreak system, consisting of two internal bars connecting the sole to the crown, has been used since the Great Big Bertha Epic River and has proven to be a valued addition to every Callaway driver.

 Cyclone Aero Head Shape

-In line with the main trend of 2020, Callaway have diverted much of their attention to producing a faster club head speed.
-The Cyclone Aero Shape is quite shallow from front to back, with a flat crown.
-The sole sweeps dramatically upward, so that the back edge is high up off the ground when the club is in the rested position.
+In line with the main trend of 2020, Callaway has diverted much of its attention to producing a faster club head speed.
+The Cyclone Aero Shape is shallow from front to back, with a flat crown.
+The sole sweeps dramatically upward so that the back edge is high up off the ground when the club is in the rested position.
 This is an uncommon head shape in drivers these days.